Topp-Roots-Lab/3d-root-crown-analysis-pipeline/README.md

 # 3-D Root Crown Analysis Pipeline

-Stable version: 0.0.0
+Stable version: 1.0.0

 Author: Ni Jiang

-Compatibility: Python 2
+Compatibility: Python 3

-Supported OS: Debian

 This set of scripts is used to analyze 3-D volumes of maize root crowns.